• BIBLE PROMISES

 Who Can God Trust With This Kind of Power?

 The promise of the Bible is that the immortals of the age to come will not only be given eternal life but power and authority.
 They will reign as “kings and priests” on the earth (Rev. 5:10).
-They will be able to fly like superman, be invulnerable to assassination attempts, have the power to heal as Jesus did – or strike people with blindness as the angels at Sodom did, or destroy the wicked by whatever means.
+They will be able to fly like Superman, be invulnerable to assassination attempts, have the power to heal as Jesus did – or strike people with blindness as the angels at Sodom did, or destroy the wicked by whatever means.

 They can appear and disappear at will and will experience a state of innate physical happiness, without the need for anything to live – completely self-sufficient.
+The struggles of mortal life will become a distant memory.

 He will give the gift of immortality to those who have continued to trust Him and believe that He is all who He claims to be.
-In short, they will have had a relationship with God so it will be only natural for Him to share His nature with them.
+In short, they will have had a close and real relationship with God so it will be only natural for Him to share His nature with them.

 This gift will be an abundance of life with unfailing energy – no longer requiring food, air, water, or a safe warm place to sleep in order to survive.